internetee/registry/doc/epp-examples.md

   </response>
 <trID>
   <clTRID>ABC-12345</clTRID>
-  <svTRID>ccReg-1861000064</svTRID>
+  <svTRID>ccReg-7411900292</svTRID>
 </trID>
 </epp>
 ```

-### EPP Domain with valid user with juridical persion as an owner creates a domain with contacts
+### EPP Domain with citizen as an owner prohibits dsData and keyData when they exists together

 REQUEST: